 - Pull over and park.
 If you need to send a text, make a call, or check your phone for any reason, find a place to pull over and park.

 - Text and talk later.
-Make your vehicle a safe space and commit to keeping your phone out of access by storing it in the glove box or back seat until you arrive at your destination.
+Commit to keeping your phone out of access by storing it in the glove box or back seat until you arrive at your destination.
 You can also set up an auto-response that lets people know you are driving and will respond later.

 - Be a designated texter.
 If you are a passenger, volunteer to be a designated texter and respond to calls or messages so your driver can concentrate on the road.
 Passengers can also help navigate, look for items in the vehicle, or adjust radio and climate controls.

 - Talk to your kids.
-If you’re the parent of a newly licensed or younger driver, talk to your children about the risks of driving distracted and practice what you preach each time you drive as well.
-Cell phone use is habit-forming, so encourage healthy habits such as getting set up before heading out, storing phones out of reach, and waiting to text or call.
+If you’re the parent of a newly licensed or younger driver, talk to your children about the risks of distractions and practice what you preach.
+Cell phone use is habit-forming, so encourage healthy habits for your young driver.

 Steps You Can Take After a Distracted Driving Crash